Top 10 Problems you may face on Everest Base Camp Trek

 Lukla Flights 1

 Safety First: Airlines and authorities in Nepal prioritize passenger safety above all else.
-If conditions are deemed unsafe, flights will be delayed or canceled to prevent accidents.
+Flights will be delayed or canceled if conditions are deemed unsafe to prevent accidents.

-Some useful tips to reduce the risk of flight delays or cancellations
+Some valuable tips to reduce the risk of flight delays or cancellations

 Flexible Schedule: Build some extra days into your trek itinerary to account for potential delays.
 This buffer can help you stay on track even if your initial flight is canceled.